 Stridor in Children

 Stridor is a noisy or high-pitched sound with breathing.
 It's a sign that the upper airway is partially blocked.
 It may involve the nose, mouth, throat, voice box (larynx), or windpipe (trachea).

 What causes stridor in a child?

 Stridor can be caused by many things.
 These are some of the more common causes of stridor in children:

-- Defects in the child’s nose and throat, larynx, or trachea that the child was born with (congenital)
+- Defects in the child’s throat, larynx, or trachea that the child was born with (congenital)

 - Infections, such as croup, epiglottitis, or tonsillitis, and abscesses in the back of the throat